zhoubolei/awesome-generative-modeling/README.md

 ICLR'19: **GAN Dissection: Visualizing and Understanding Generative Adversarial Networks**. [paper](http://gandissect.csail.mit.edu/)<br>
 *comment*: one of the earliest works looked into the interpretability of generative models PG-GAN.

+## Disentanglement of Variation Factors in Generative Models

+arXiv: **Closed-Form Factorization of Latent Semantics in GANs**. [paper](https://genforce.github.io/sefa/)<br>
+*comment*: Unsupervised discovery of the interpretable dimensions in learned GAN models.
+The algorithm works blazingly fast with only 1 second!

+ECCV'20: **The Hessian Penalty: A Weak Prior for Unsupervised Disentanglement**. [paper](https://arxiv.org/pdf/2008.10599.pdf) [page](http://www.wpeebles.com/hessian-penalty)<br>
+*comment*: use a simple hessian panality in the GAN training to encourage the disentanglement of features.
+The idea is to encourage diagnoizing the hessian matrix of the generator G.

 ## Image to Image (Pix2pix and cycleGAN types)